Do I need to speak or read Japanese to rent a motorcycle?

 Motorcycle riding is, by nature, an intense, risk-filled sport.
 It is very difficult to say how much risk is involved in our tours, as much depends on the ability of the participant.
 A road or set of conditions offering considerable challenge and risk for a novice rider often present an experienced rider with little risk.
 Likewise with weather conditions — a rider accustomed to riding in the rain will possibly find it uncomfortable.
 A rider terrified of riding in the rain will possibly make poor decisions and put himself in a dangerous position.
 Riding in Japan is certainly some of the most varied riding a motorcyclist will ever encounter.
 It will also certainly be the most rewarding from the standpoint of the scenery, the challenge, and the daily options available.
 In Japan you drive on the left hand side of the road.
 This requires constant diligence.
 A rider who spends too much time thinking about the handling or operation of the motorcycle may find himself in trouble.
 The operation of the motorcycle must be second-nature, so that attention may be focused on safe riding.

 What weather conditions can we expect?

 Basically, for an average of 350 km of riding, you will use 2 tanks of petrol, which equals 2500-4000 yen/day.
-If highway tolls are applicable, allow for 2000-3000 yen/day on average.
-Accommodations (including breakfast and dinner and Japanese style onsen baths) can range anywhere from 10,000 yen/day onwards. depending on options chosen.
-Lunches and refreshment (and a few beers) may total about 5000 yen/day.
+If highway tolls are applicable, and you opt to pay for them with cash (instead of our pre-paid toll option), allow for 2000-3000 yen/day on average.
+Lunches, refreshment, and a few beers may total about 5000 yen/day.